 Altering price tags or item labels in order to pay less for the product

 Concealing goods or items to make it easier to steal them

 There are various penalties associated with shoplifting charges.
 This could result in either a misdemeanor or felony charge applying.
 Work with an experienced Surprise shoplifting lawyer to defend your case and pursue the best possible outcome.

 A class 1 misdemeanor shoplifting charge will apply when the value of any items stolen is under $1,000.
 In these cases, first-time offenders may receive community service or be allowed to enter a diversion program.
 However, this charge could carry up to 60 days in jail sign of $2,500.

 Felony charges could also apply in these cases.
 If the value of the items stolen is between $1,000 and $2,000 (or a firearm worth less than $1,000), a class six felony charge will apply, and a person could face four months to two years in prison.
 If the value of the stolen property was more than $2,000, a person convicted could face between 6 months to 2.5 years in prison.

 How will an attorney defend you?

-Your Surprise shoplifting attorney will gather all of the evidence related to the charges and formulate the best possible defense strategy.
+Your shoplifting attorney in Surprise, Az will gather all of the evidence related to the charges and formulate the best possible defense strategy.
 In these cases, this could include the following:

-Let us get to work on your case
+Let us get to work on your shoplifting charges

-If you or somebody you care about is facing a shoplifting charge in Arizona, contact an attorney as soon as possible.
+If you or somebody you care about is facing a shoplifting charge in Arizona, contact a criminal defense attorney as soon as possible.
 At The Law Offices of John Phebus, our knowledgeable and experienced team will get to work investigating the case against you immediately.
 Our goal is to get the charges against you reduced or dismissed altogether so you can get back to living your life.
-When you need a Surprise shoplifting arrest attorney, you can contact us for a free consultation of your case by clicking here or calling (623) 847-7117.
+When you need a Surprise shoplifting lawyer, you can contact our legal team for a free initial case review by calling (623) 847-7117.